Hindustan (newspaper)

-It ranks as the second largest-read daily in the country.
-Hindustan has 21 editions across the Hindi belt.
+It ranks as the second most-read daily in the country.
+Hindustan has 21 editions across Hindi belt.
 They are spread across Delhi, Haryana (Faridabad), Bihar (Patna, Muzaffarpur, Gaya, Bhagalpur and Purnea), Jharkhand (Ranchi, Jamshedpur and Dhanbad), Uttar Pradesh (Lucknow, Varanasi, Meerut, Agra, Allahabad, Gorakhpur, Bareilly, Moradabad, Aligarh, and Kanpur) and Uttarakhand (Dehradun, Haridwar, Haldwani).
 Apart from these, the paper is also available in key towns like Mathura, Saharanpur, Faizabad.
 The major editions of Hindustan are available online in epaper format.